 - Sustainability-marketed products delivered 54.7% of CPG market growth (2015-2019) despite representing only 16.1% share of the category(\$) in 2019, up +2.4 ppts vs. 2015 (Pgs.
 5,6).
 Sustainability-marketed products grew 7.1x faster than products not marketed as sustainable (Pg.
-7). - Sustainability marketed products continue to grow despite the COVID-19 pandemic (Pgs.
-10-13). - The market share of sustainability-marketed products aligns along a continuum based on perceived category functionality or efficacy (Pg.
+7). - Sustainabilty marketed products continue to grow despite the COVID-19 pandemic (Pgs.
+10-12).
+In 2020, brands have begun to include carbon labeling on their packages (Pg.
+13) - The market share of sustainability-marketed products aligns along a continuum based on perceived category functionality or efficacy (Pg.
 15).
-Even in categories with low shares, shares of sustainability-marketed products increased. - Sustainability-marketed branded products enjoy a significant price premium of 39.5% vs. their conventionally-marketed branded counterparts, with a widening premium of +5.3 pts vs. 2014 (Pgs.
-17-20). - Per capita, the top 5 states for purchases of sustainability-marketed products are NH, ME, MA, VT and CT (Pg.
-22). - Upper income, millennials, college-educated and urban consumers are more likely to buy sustainability-marketed products.
+Even in categories with low shares, shares of sustainability-marketed products increased. - Green Chemistry formulations are growing share and contributing differentially to category growth (Pgs.
+17-21). - Sustainability-marketed branded products enjoy a significant price premium of 39.5% vs. their conventionally-marketed branded counterparts, with a widening premium of +5.3 pts vs. 2014 (Pgs.
+23-26). - Upper income, millennials, college-educated and urban consumers are more likely to buy sustainability-marketed products.
 In addition, Middle Income, Baby Boomers and Gen Xers contribute a significant percent of sustainable sales (Pgs.
-24-27).
+28-31). - Sustainability marketed products enjoy stronger shares online vs. in-store (Pgs.
+33,34).